The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Conclusions

 The ratio of the vector to scalar potential, corrected for the missing power, is found to be $\approx 2 \text{--}4 \times 10^{-5}$ across all simulations, consistent with previous studies \citep{bruniComputingGeneralrelativisticEffects2014a, thomasFullyNonlinearPostFriedmann2015, adamekGeneralRelativityCosmic2016, barrera-hinojosaVectorModesLCDM2021} and second-order perturbation theory \citep{luCosmologicalBackgroundVector2009}.
 Interestingly, the non-linear prediction for the vector power spectrum is found to reach an approximately constant value of $\approx 5 \times 10^{-5}$ at very small scales, which is only slightly larger than expected in 2nd-order PT, i.e. $\approx 3 \times 10^{-5}$.

-Furthermore, by extracting a global solution for the gravito-magnetic potential in the Fourier space, a visual representation of its magnitude is presented for the first time for Newtonian $N$-body simulations.
+Furthermore\WB{, differently from \citet{bruniComputingGeneralrelativisticEffects2014a} and \citet{thomasFullyNonlinearPostFriedmann2015}, the global solution for the gravito-magnetic potential over the entire simulation volume is also reconstructed from spectral analysis.
+Here,} a visual representation of its magnitude is presented for the first time for Newtonian $N$-body simulations.
 The gravito-magnetic potential, while weaker, is generally correlated with the scalar potential.
 It also shows clear non-local structures and organised vortical patterns that indicate a coupling between rotational flows and the dragging of spacetime.

 As for the time evolution of the vector potential, the non-linear mode coupling amplifies the growth of vector perturbations beyond the perturbative expectation.
 At scales of the order of $k=100\; h$ Mpc$^{-1}$ the amplitude of the non-linear power spectrum is almost $200$ times larger than PT.
 The ratio between the vector and the scalar potentials increases monotonically over time, but remains of the order of $10^{-5}$.